Druzhkivka

+Druzhkivka (Дружківка, [drʊʒˈkiu̯kɐ]; Дружковка) is a city in Donetsk Oblast, Ukraine.
+It was previously a city of regional significance before the status was abolished.
+Population: As of April 2024, the city's population was over 31,000.

-Druzhkivka is a city located near the confluence of the Kryvyi Torets and Kazennyi Torets rivers, about 80 km northeast of Donetsk.
+Druzhkivka is located near the confluence of the Kryvyi Torets and Kazennyi Torets rivers, about 80 km northeast of Donetsk.

+Druzhkivka was temporarily captured during the 2014 pro-Russian conflict in Ukraine by pro-Russian separatists.

 History

+The first mention of Druzhkovka dates back to 1781 (“Information on the lands of the Katerynoslav Governorate”).
 Historical records indicate that a settlement named Druzhkivka was established in this area by 1781.
 From the late 19th through the 20th century, Druzhkivka grew into a mid-size industrial city with several large factories producing mining equipment and machinery, hardware, kitchen stoves, china tableware and bricks, as well as several clay-extracting quarries in the city's vicinity.
-The economic collapse that resulted from the breakup of the Soviet Union resulted in the rapid decline of local industries, with factories closing or barely functioning — a condition that led to high unemployment and a population exodus.
+The economic collapse that resulted from the breakup of the Soviet Union resulted in the rapid decline of local industries, with factories closing or barely functioning—a condition that led to high unemployment and a population exodus.
 When the jobs disappeared, many of them moved away.
 The current population of less than 60,000 is well below the historical high of at least 80,000 during the mid-1980s.
 Currently, many residents work part-time in various other countries.
 However, since temporary foreign workers bring their incomes back home to spend, this has led to the rapid growth in the local services and retail industries.

+World War II

-During World War II, Druzhkivka was occupied by the German army from October 22, 1941 to February 6, 1943 and again from February 9 to September 6, 1943.
+During World War II, Druzhkivka was occupied by the German army from 22 October 1941, to 6 February 1943, and again from 9 February to 6 September 1943.
 During their occupation, the SS killed many local Jews.
 A witness from the village described the SS hanging Jews along the railway.

+The killing of the Jewish population was carried out by operational teams of the Security Police and the Security Service (SD), which followed the forward units of the Wehrmacht.
+In the Druzhkivka area, Sonderkommando 4b and Einsatzgruppe 6 operated.
+The German occupation authorities issued orders for the Jews to undertake forced labour and made it compulsory for them to wear identifying armbands featuring the Star of David.
+The earliest documented killings of Jews in Druzhkivka date back to December 1941.
+Local auxiliary police compiled the lists of people and then helped to arrange shootings.
+By February 1942, a total of 148 Jews remained in Druzhkivka, mostly women, children and the elderly.
+Nearly all of them were shot dead by Germans within the period February 1942 to May 1943.
+The number and names of those killed, the sites and dates of the shootings, the perpetrators of the crimes and the stories of hiding and rescue have not been fully established to this day.
+Long after the Soviet (de)occupation of Druzhkivka on 6 September 1943, the repercussions of Nazi terror and violence haunted the surviving victims.